 This case gives the PMIC’s internal logic even less time to react to an unsafe event.
-If the PMIC’s logic fails to react to this scenario, the all important interrupt to the SoC may not be issued and therefore, the SSD firmware could be unaware of the catastrophic event that has just taken place.
+If the PMIC’s logic fails to react to this scenario, the all-important interrupt to the SoC may not be issued.
+Therefore, the SSD firmware could be unaware of the catastrophic event that has just taken place.

 Testing with Quarch

 The Quarch Programmable Power Module or PPM as some of you know, acts as the power supply to the target SSD, much in the way a power analyzer would act as the source.